charlesreid1/charlesreid1.github.io/pelican/content/2017-lattice-paths.md

 To enumerate the number of possibilities, we use the multichoose function, denoted "n multichoose k".
 This counts the number of ways to place n objects (D) into $k$ bins (created by $k-1$ other objects, R).
-The multichoose function is defined as (see [https://en.wikipedia.org/wiki/Multiset#Counting_multisets](multisets) wikipedia page for proper Latex notation - it looks like the binomial coefficient but with 2 parentheses):
+The multichoose function is defined as (see <https://en.wikipedia.org/wiki/Multiset#Counting_multisets> Wikipedia page for proper Latex notation - it looks like the binomial coefficient but with 2 parentheses):

 $$